davidsferreira02/lbaw2373/README.md

 ## Installing the Software Dependencies

-To prepare you computer for development you need to install some software, namely PHP and the PHP package manager composer.
+To prepare you computer for development you need to install some software, namely PHP and the PHP package manager Composer.

 We recommend using an __Ubuntu__ distribution that ships PHP 7.4 (e.g Ubuntu 20.04LTS).
 You may install the required software with: